azure-ad-b2c/samples/policies/sign-in-sign-up-versioned-tou/readme.md

 The current time is computed within `LocalAccountSignUpWithLogonEmailCustom` technical profile, which calls the `GetCurrentDateTime` claims transformation.

 At each sign in, the `Check-TOU-Status` validation technical profile is run (after credential validation with `login-noninteractive`).
 This validation technical profile reads the `extension_termsOfUseConsentDateTime` attribute to determine when the user last consented to the 'terms of use'.
 Then the `IsTermsOfUseConsentRequiredForDateTime` output claim transformation is run against `extension_termsOfUseConsentDateTime`.
-It returns `True` of the the date of consent is prior to the date configured in `IsTermsOfUseConsentRequiredForDateTime`, and false otherwise.
+It returns `termsOfUseConsentRequired:true` if the the date of consent is prior to the date configured in `IsTermsOfUseConsentRequiredForDateTime`, and false otherwise.

 Then within the orchestration steps, the `SelfAsserted-Input-ToU-SignIn` technical profile is triggered if the consent is out of date.
+This would occur if the value of `termsOfUseConsentRequired` was `true`.
 This page re-prompts the user for consent.
 If the user consents by clicking the check box, the `Update-TOU-Status` validation technical profile runs which writes the current time into `extension_termsOfUseConsentDateTime`.
 The next time the user logs on, they are not prompted for consent.

 ## Unit Tests
 1. Sign up and verify the account cannot be created without selecting the 'terms of use' check box.